Bea Santiago

 Bea Rose Monterde Santiago ([sɐnˈtjɐgɔ]; born February 17, 1990) is a Filipino actress, model and beauty queen who was crowned Miss International 2013 on December 17, 2013.

 Prior to her win at Binibining Pilipinas, she was a Mutya ng Pilipinas 2011 titleholder who represented the Filipino community in Canada.

 She was a fashion model for Elite Model Management before joining Binibining Pilipinas 2013.

 Early life

 Bea Rose Monterde Santiago was born in Muntinlupa, moved to Cataingan, Masbate and was raised by her grandparents.
-She went to Masbate City and studied High School in Liceo de Masbate.
+She went to Masbate City and attended high school in Liceo de Masbate.

 She is the eldest of three children.
 At 15, she and her family moved to Canada where she studied Communications at York University and became a model under Elite Model Management.

 Pageantry

 Mutya ng Pilipinas 2011

 Santiago participated in the 2011 edition of Mutya ng Pilipinas, where she won the Mutya ng Pilipinas Overseas Communities title.